 When it's time to cut Vasilopita, the host of the house will take a knife and score a cross on the surface of the cake.
 This has a religious meaning but it also helps to cut even pieces.

-Vasilopita is also cut in businesses, boards and clubs, usually until the end of January or early February.
-The employ or club member who gets the coin usually is gifted some paid days off work or some kind of gift.
+Vasilopita is also cut in offices, boards and clubs, usually until the end of January or early February.
+The employ or club member who gets the coin usually is gifted some paid days-off work or another gift.

 Most of the times I like to decorate it with chocolate trees made with white chocolate and matcha green tea.
 The matcha tea goes so well with the white chocolate that's almost my favorite part of the Vasilopita!